MaxGordeev-aws/iam-keys-rotation-lambda/README.md

 }

 ```

     10. Revisit IAM user and attach the new policy created in step 9.
     11. Revisit IAM Lambda role and attach the new policy created in step 8.
     12. Attach AWS Managed IAM Policy “AWSLambdaBasicExecutionRole” to IAM lambda role.
-    13. Revisit Sthe secrets manager secret in step 3 and add the following policy to “Resource Permissions”
+    13. Revisit Sthe secrets manager secret in step 3 and add the following policy to “Resource Permissions”.

 ```
     {